Camino Real de Tierra Adentro

-The Camino Real de Tierra Adentro (The Royal Road of the Interior Land), also known as the Silver Route, was a Spanish 2560 km road between Mexico City and San Juan Pueblo (Ohkay Owingeh), New Mexico, USA, that was used from 1598 to 1882.
+El Camino Real de Tierra Adentro (The Royal Road of the Interior Land), also known as the Silver Route, was a Spanish 2560 km road between Mexico City and San Juan Pueblo (Ohkay Owingeh), New Mexico (in the modern U.S.), that was used from 1598 to 1882.
 It was the northernmost of the four major "royal roads" that linked Mexico City to its major tributaries during and after the Spanish colonial era.

-In 2010, 55 sites and five existing UNESCO World Heritage Sites along the Mexican section of the route were collectively added to the World Heritage List, including historic cities, towns, bridges, haciendas and other monuments along the 1400 km route between the Historic Center of Mexico City (an independent World Heritage Site) and the town of Valle de Allende, Chihuahua.
+In 2010, 55 sites and five existing UNESCO World Heritage Sites along the Mexican section of the route were collectively added to the World Heritage List, including historic cities, towns, bridges, haciendas and other monuments along the 1400 km route between the Historic Center of Mexico City (also a World Heritage Site on its own) and the town of Valle de Allende, Chihuahua.

 The 404 mi section of the route within the United States was proclaimed the El Camino Real de Tierra Adentro National Historic Trail, a part of the National Historic Trail system, on October 13, 2000.
 The historic route is overseen by both the National Park Service and the U.S. Bureau of Land Management with aid from the El Camino Real de Tierra Adentro Trail Association (CARTA).
-A portion of the trail near San Acacia, New Mexico was listed on the National Register of Historic Places in 2014.
+A portion of the trail near San Acacia, New Mexico, was listed on the U.S. National Register of Historic Places in 2014.

 Route

 The road is identified as beginning at the Plaza Santo Domingo very close to the present Zócalo and Mexico City Metropolitan Cathedral in Mexico City.
-Traveling north through San Miguel de Allende, the road's northern terminus was near Santa Fe, New Mexico.
+Traveling north through San Miguel de Allende, Guanajuato, the road's northern terminus is located at Ohkay Owingeh, New Mexico.

 History

-Pre-Columbian
+Pre-Columbian history

 Long before Europeans arrived, the various indigenous tribes and kingdoms that had arisen throughout the northern central steppe of Mexico had established the route that would later become the Camino Real de Tierra Adentro as a major thoroughfare for hunting and trading.
 The route connected the peoples of the Valley of Mexico with those of the north through the exchange of products such as turquoise, obsidian, salt and feathers.
 By the year AD 1000, a flourishing trade network existed from Mesoamerica to the Rocky Mountains.